benyaminl/merkle-test/README.md

 ```

 NOTE: The jwt isn't done yet, I'm sorry, also the authentication isn't implemented yet.
 It should just display the data without login.

+### Code Time Tracking

+This is the wakatime of the code track https://wakatime.com/@benlimanto/projects/rbfyvgbmgt?start=2023-05-07&end=2023-05-13, You can go to that page, and see the code that I edit, and how much time I need to do that.
+I hope this provide insight to the code checker.

 ### How to show page?